Verification-First Principle

 What Is Verified Before Any Trade Proceeds

-Before any export transaction proceeds, Veriklar Nexus verifies operational capability, readiness, alignment, behavioral consistency, and constraint awareness.
+Before any export transaction proceeds, Veriklar Nexus verifies operational capability, trade engagement readiness, execution alignment, and constraint awareness.

-These verification dimensions determine whether a trade can be executed repeatedly and predictably under real operating conditions.
+These verification dimensions establish verification assurance and determine whether a trade can be executed repeatedly and predictably under real operating conditions.

 How Verification Shapes Execution Decisions

-Verification is a precondition, not a stage in execution.
+Verification is an execution precondition enforced by governance rules, not a stage in execution.

 If verification is incomplete, execution does not begin — regardless of urgency or opportunity.